Save time in the morning by making the batter for these Gluten Free Overnight Pancakes the night before! They’re gluten free and vegan

 - 2 Tablespoons lemon juice or apple cider vinegar

-- 2 T. agave nectar, honey, or Stevia
+- 2 Tablespoons pure maple syrup honey, or Stevia

 - Combine dry ingredients together in a large bowl and whisk to combine.
 Combine wet ingredients in a small bowl and mix well.